forjadev/.github/profile/README.md

 ## Code of Conduct

-Forja Dev is dedicated to creating a safe and positive environment for everyone.
+**Forja** is dedicated to creating a safe and positive environment for everyone.
 All participants are expected to adhere to our Code of Conduct.

 # Organizational Chart